glennlaursen/vdm-plantuml-plugin/README.md

 This feature is not yet implemented.

 The VDM2UML type abstraction effects how compound types are represented in UML and can prevent class diagrams from becoming cluttered and verbose.
-The tradeoff is that the translation is no longer bi-directional, since information about types may be lost.
+The tradeoff is that the translation is no longer bi-directional since information about types may be lost.
 This is an optional feature, enabled by default.
 To see how to turn abstraction off, see the [translate to UML section of the VDM VSCode wiki](https://github.com/overturetool/vdm-vscode/wiki/Translation#translate-to-uml)

 The VDM type abstraction splits VDM compound types into two groups.
 The groups are the primary compound types, $C_{0}$ and the secondary compound types, $C_{1}$.